RenderKit/ospray/README.txt

   Run make to build the software

 Using the model viewer:
-  The generated model viewer is called 'ospModelViewer"
+  The generated model viewer is called 'ospModelViewer'

   usage: ospModelViewer <arguments> <model path>